 Preferred placement for patients who require Airborne Precautions is in an airborne infection isolation room (AIIR).
 An AIIR is a single-patient room that is equipped with special air handling and ventilation capacity that meet the Facility Guidelines Institute (FGI) standards for AIIR.
-In settings where Airborne Precautions cannot be implemented due to limited engineering resources (e.g., physician offices), masking the patient, placing the patient in a private room (e.g., office examination room) with the door closed, and providing N95 or higher level respirators or masks if respirators are not available for healthcare personnel will reduce the likelihood of airborne transmission until the patient is either transferred to a facility with an AIIR or returned to the home environment, as deemed medically appropriate.
+In setting where Airborne Precautions cannot be implemented due to limited engineering resources (e.g., physician offices), masking the patient, placing the patient in a private room (e.g., office examination room) with the door closed, and providing N95 or higher level respirators or masks if respirators are not available for healthcare personnel will reduce the likelihood of airborne transmission until the patient is either transferred to a facility with an AIIR or returned to the home environment, as deemed medically appropriate.

-- · Alcohol based handrub or wash with soap and water if visibly soiled - Fit tested NIOSH approved respirator (N95) or higher level respirator

-Healthcare worker must be fit tested for respirator and visitors should see nurse for proper use.
+- Personal Protective Equipment Put on in this order Alcohol based handrub or wash with soap and water if visibly soiled Fit tested NIOSH approved respirator (NIS) or higher level respirator Healthcare worker must be fit tested for respirator and visitors should see nurse for proper use